 Collecting Central Alberta's COVID-19 Story

-If you've been keeping a record of these events and how they've impacted your life, or if you'd like to start, consider donating your records to the Red Deer & District Archives in the future.
+If you have kept a record of these events and how they've impacted your life, consider donating your records to the Red Deer Archives in the future.
 We have several tools available to digitize physical materials, as well as web-based programs that can help capture and share born-digital content.

 Help us capture this extraordinary time in history and be a part of Central Alberta’s enduring record.